shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/could-not-update-with-folder-data.md

 ## How to fix

-Add your Linux path to your Local storage in {% include product %}, under It is under Site Preferences > File Management.
+Under Site Preferences > File Management, add your Linux path to your Local storage in {% include product %}.

 ## Related links